samuelventer/samuelventer.github.io/_pages/prac-archive.md

 ---

 # Welcome to my Practicals page
-Here you'll find an overview of the different Practial labs/ challanges/ tools  I'm working on or with.
+Here you'll find an overview of the different Practical labs/challenges/ tools  I'm working on or with.
 I'm sharing my journey, progress, and what I'm learning along the way.

 ---

 ## My Practicals

 ### [Linux Terminal](/prac-archive/linux-lerminal)
-to get aquanted with terminal i have been using diffrent tools like man, tldr --help and apropos.
-Also multiplexers like Tmux
+To get acquainted with the terminal, I have been using different tools like man, tldr --help, and apropos.
+Also, multiplexers like Tmux

 [What I’m doing →](/prac-archive/linux-lerminal)

 ---

 ### [Cisco Pacter Tracer](/prac-archive/pacter-tracer)
-A practical introduction to Networking, and Cisco products allowing you to simulate entire networks.
+A practical introduction to Networking and Cisco products, allowing you to simulate entire networks.
 [Cisco Pacter Tracer](/prac-archive/pacter-tracer)

 ---

 ### [Home lab](/courses/home-lab)
-things i have learned by setting up the home network and the games I pay with it.
+Things I have learned by setting up the home network and the games I pay for with it.
 [What I’m learning →](/courses/home-lab)

 ---